delhatch/Mandel_HLS/README.md

 ** Performance

-As you can see 24 cycles are required for each loop.
+As you can see, the sythesized floating point engine requires 24 cycles for each loop.
+In comparison, the fixed-point implementation I wrote (see the Zedboard_Mandel project) requires just 4 cycles per loop.
+Quite a penalty for floating point, and perhaps for using C code to generate the IP as well.

 ![screenshot](https://github.com/delhatch/Mandel_HLS/blob/master/cycles.JPG)

-In the Zedboard_Mandel project I used fractional integers, and wrote the engine directly in Verilog.
-That engine could complete a loop in 4 cycles!

 Therefore, even with 8 engines, the Mandelbrot image takes 1.4 seconds to create.
-This is better than the pure-ARM version that required 2.2 seconds to compute a frame, but not by as much as expected.
+This is better than the pure-ARM version that required 2.2 seconds to compute a frame, but not improvement as I expected.

-The integer version, written in Verilog, was able to achieve 18.6 frames per second.
+The integer version, written in Verilog, and writing directly to the VGA frame buffer (no ARM processor involved) was able to achieve 18.6 frames per second.

 ** Improvements